hashicorp/terraform-provider-azurestack/website/docs/r/managed_disk.html.markdown

     If `create_option` is `Copy` or `FromImage`, then the value must be equal to or greater than the source's size.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

--> **Please Note**: Availability Zones are [only supported in several regions at this time](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview).

 For more information on managed disks, such as sizing options and pricing, please check out the [azure documentation](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview).